 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-The Majuro and Ebeye jail authorities routinely held drunk prisoners naked.
+The constitution prohibits torture and inhuman or degrading treatment.
+Majuro and Ebeye jail authorities routinely held drunk prisoners naked.
 Government officials stated they did this so prisoners could not use their clothing to attempt suicide.

 Prison and Detention Center Conditions